 The other knows that understanding global, national, and local economies; financial markets, and how companies work gives them a competitive advantage in the job market, no matter what subjects they cover.

-In addition to the traditional outlets for business journalism, such as Bloomberg and The Wall Street Journal, the field has expanded with new entrants such as Business Insider, Vox, the Upshot at The New York Times, and Nate Silver’s FiveThirtyEight.
+In addition to the traditional outlets for business journalism, such as Bloomberg and The Wall Street Journal, the field has expanded with new entrants such as Business Insider, Vox, the Upshot at The New York Times, Nate Silver’s FiveThirtyEight, and Coin Desk.
 This is good news for Newmark J-School business concentration students looking to land good internships and jobs.